-Our intention is to create a culture where students can freely bring up or share their concerns or reflections about the school with individual staff or in other forums available to them weekly, like Core Group Meetings (also called Forums), Floor Meetings, Inquiry Times and School Meetings.
+Students at Brockwood have a very strong voice and are in many ways contributing actively to the daily running of the school.
+Students and staff (including management staff) live closely together and have daily family-like interactions over meal times and during other activities, meaning that staff naturally tend to have a strong understanding of what issues are currently important to students.
+Our intention is to create a culture where students can freely bring up or share their concerns or reflections about the school with individual staff.
+If they wish to bring up feedback, ideas or requests more formally, several forums are available to them weekly, like Core Group Meetings (also called Forums), Floor Meetings, Inquiry Times, Student Advising times and School Meetings.
 Students can also approach any staff they trust to share their own personal issues if they wish to.
 We expect staff to engage with students in this important process of education in order to learn together about the art of living.
 We expect staff engagement with students to be healthy and caring.
+Feedback received by students is being discussed in weekly staff meetings, and then brought back to students via the forums mentioned above.